- EMERGING INITIATIVES

 HeatSmart Mass Community Marketing Proposals

 Developing a marketing proposal prior to the launch of a community group purchasing campaign can provide a useful roadmap for communities, and may benefit program results.
-For the pilot HeatSmart Mass communities, it may be helpful to refer to the marketing plans for the communities that have done Solarize Mass campaign.
-All of these marketing plans and other resources are available under “Program Background” on the Solarize Mass webpage.
+It may be helpful to refer to the marketing plans for the communities that participated in the HeatSmart Pilot last year.
+All community marketing plans and other resources are available here.

 As communities move forward with HeatSmart Mass campaigns, their community marketing proposals will be provided below to assist future communities and other interested parties in considering different strategies for implementing a HeatSmart Mass or similar group purchasing campaign.